Deadline day round-up: Everton shop in Barcelona, busy Fulham welcome five

 Fulham also made some potentially smart signings, with Andre-Frank Zambo Anguissa and Argentina international Luciano Vietto arguably chief among them - the latter joining on loan from Atletico Madrid with an option to buy.

-Following Vietto to Craven Cottage from Spain is his former Sevilla team-mate Sergio Rico, who also joins on a temporary deal, but Fulham does not have a purchase clause for the Spain international.
+Following Vietto to Craven Cottage from Spain is his former Sevilla team-mate Sergio Rico, who also joins on a temporary deal, but Fulham do not have a purchase clause for the Spain international.

 Left-back Joe Bryan secured a reported £7m switch from Bristol City after a strong season in the Championship and will hope to form a strong partnership with the highly rated Ryan Sessegnon, while Timothy Fosu-Mensah strengthens Fulham on the right side of defence following a loan departure from Manchester United.

-All of the Everton and Fulham dealings materialised close to the deadline, while the early stages of the day were dominated by Chelsea, which confirmed Mateo Kovacic's arrival after signing Kepa Arrizabalaga.
+All of the Everton and Fulham dealings materialised close to the deadline, while the early stages of the day were dominated by Chelsea, who confirmed Mateo Kovacic's arrival after signing Kepa Arrizabalaga late on Wednesday.

 Chelsea made Kepa the world's most expensive goalkeeper at £71million and Kovacic joined on loan from Real Madrid.